Cookies Notice

 • Intergenerational equity mechanism (MEI)

-For the intergenerational equity mechanism, 0.6% applicable on the Contribution Basis for contingencies, of which 0.5% shall be borne by the employer and 0.1% shall be borne by the employee.
+As of 1 January 2023, 0.6% will be applicable on the Contribution Basis for contingencies, of which 0.5% shall be borne by the employer and 0.1% shall be borne by the employee.

 Benefits of contributing